-In terms of what you can “expect” when your dragon comes out of surgery, definitely be prepared for them to be lethargic for a few days and a little wobbly/awkward when moving about.
+In terms of what you can “expect” when your dragon comes out of surgery, definitely be prepared for them to be lethargic for a few days and a little wobbly and awkward when moving around.

 You will also likely have to continue giving them some medication here and there, followed up with another trip to the vet to remove any stitches and check on the tail.

 It is my hope that by now you have been given the clarity you were seeking on all things bearded dragon tail rot.
 Hopefully you will be able to take this information and move forward accordingly.

 And while tail rot is by no means something to ignore, rest easy in knowing that as long as you are paying attention to your beardie’s physical state, it is pretty easy to catch early on.

 At the end of the day, being preventative will ALWAYS be your best bet at ensuring the overall health of your bearded dragon’s tail.

 - Never housing bearded dragons together (even siblings)

 - Ensuring all temperature zones are where they should be

 - Feeding a well rounded and nutritious diet

 - Removing any potentially hazardous enclosure decor or pieces